ianfr/economic-simulation/README.md

 ### Code Updates

-- Move the run() method implementation into the `AbstractSimulation` class directly since that is the same for all models - step() is where the real magic happens
 - Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu
 - Update the sim_factory_m module with another routine to construct simulators without file I/O
 - Add some initial tests.
 Will likely need to expand the `AbtractSimulation` interface with some "test_" helper routines